 Data Management

-This is a 40-hour-a-week, full-time position.
-The work you will perform is largely sedentary, taking place at a desk, in a cubicle, in an office setting working alongside others.
+Workspace This is a 40-hour, full-time, onsite position.
+The work you will perform is largely sedentary, taking place at a desk or cubicle, in an office setting, working alongside others.
 There is a large staff room with indoor and outdoor space for breaks as well as a designated quiet room.
 Our beautiful office space is located: Edgerley Family Horizons Center at 1785 Columbus Ave, Roxbury, MA.
+This position requires the employee to comply with all applicable federal, state, local and company policy concerning immunizations, employment physical/screening, and Background record check.

-$62,000-$65,500 is the starting salary range for our Admin Coordinator II level roles.
+$62000-$66499 is the starting salary range for this specialist role.
 Your starting salary will fall within that range depending on your competencies, experience, and skillset.

 Your total compensation package includes the following benefits:

-- While you have a choice between an HMO and PPO plan for medical coverage, most employees pay $76 for individual, $147 for 2-person, or $288 for family coverage per bi weekly paycheck and never pay more than $300 for individual or $600 for 2-person/family toward deductibles.
+While you have a choice between an HMO and PPO plan for medical coverage, most employees pay $117.77 for individual, $235.54 for 2-person, or $370.44 for family coverage per biweekly paycheck and never pay more than $300 for individual or $600 for 2-person/family toward deductibles.

 Qualifications